Hiisi: Hiisi in North Ostrobothnia and Kainuu

 In Pyhäjärvi, there are multiple place names referring to "hiisi".
 Stories give explanations to these names: Hiisi, a giant, grew sick of the noise humans who had moved nearby made.
 He broke his Hiidenlinna (Hiisi's castle) and flew away.
 However, he was carrying too much and was very heavy, so his toe dragged along the ground, creating the Pyhäjoki river.
 He had lived on Hiidenniemi (Hiisi's peninsula).

 In Kainuu, Hiisi built his castle Hiidenlinna in Sotkamo and settled there.
 In 1674, Johannes Cajanus wrote a letter which described local folk beliefs, stating "Hijsi" to be a son of Kaleva.
 As the church of Sotkamo was built, Hiisi hated the sound of the church bells but had to eventually admit defeat, taking his animals and moving to the Hiidenportti (Hiisi's gate) ravine.
 Reindeer hunters promised to come to worship and sacrifice to Hiisi on the first weekend of July every year.
 This went on until the 1960s, although the style of celebration had changed into dancing and drinking in honour of the giant.

-Once, Hiisi wanted to cross the Oulujärvi lake, but couldn't.
+Once, Hiisi wanted to cross the Oulujärvi lake, but could not.
 He took earth from Paltamo and threw it into the lake.
 This resulted in the Manamansalo island and Kivesjärvi lake.
 In Liminka, there lived another son of Kaleva named Soini.
 When he wanted to visit his brother, he was so strong he could row the Oulujoki river upstream.
 The two brothers also created swiddens together faster than a group of 10 men could.

 Two hills Hiisi has lived on according to folklore are Kivesvaara in Paltamo and Vuokatinvaara in Sotkamo.